 We hear a lot about breast cancer these days.
 One in eight women will be diagnosed with breast cancer in their lifetimes, and there are millions living with it in the U.S. today alone.
 But did you know that there is more than one type of breast cancer?

 I didn’t.
 I thought that breast cancer was all the same.
-I figured that if I did my
+I figured that if I did my monthly breast self-exams, and found no lump, I’d be fine.

 Oops.
 It turns out that you don’t have to have a lump to have breast cancer.
 Six weeks ago, I went to my OB/GYN because my breast felt funny.
 It was red, hot, inflamed, and the skin looked…funny.
 But there was no lump, so I wasn’t worried.
 I should have been.
 After a round of antibiotics didn’t clear up the inflammation, my doctor sent me to a breast specialist and did a skin punch biopsy.
 That test showed that I have inflammatory breast cancer, a very aggressive cancer that can be deadly.